churst19/Instagram-Clone/README.md

  <br/><br/>

-This project was a tutorial from Coders Never Quit on Youtube.
+This project was developed following a tutorial from Coders Never Quit on Youtube.<br/>
-Source:https://www.youtube.com/playlist?list=PLB97yPrFwo5g0FQr4rqImKa55F_aPiQWk
+*My follow-up project, NovaCommerce, was developed independently in order to reinforce what I learned in this project* Source:https://www.youtube.com/playlist?list=PLB97yPrFwo5g0FQr4rqImKa55F_aPiQWk